 It’s no surprise that our world has changed over the course of the past year.
 Here at Altitude Sports, we’ve changed too.
 Developing a new-found respect for the environment and one another is reshaping our relationships with friends, health routines, and even shopping habits.
-That’s why we’ve put together a guide to help you make purchasing decisions in line with your new-found respect for the simplicity and sustainability that the outdoors can offer.
+That’s why we’ve put together a guide to help you make purchasing decisions underlined by the simplicity and sustainability the outdoors can offer.
 Our guide below breaks down the top standards and certifications for you to keep in mind as you browse ECO FRIENDLY products on Altitude Sports.

 Bluesign is a set of textile-industry regulations that take into account the entire manufacturing process of a textile, from the search for raw materials to the final product.
 More specifically, the bluesign standard ensures that no chemicals harmful to workers and consumers are used.
 It sets strict requirements for the consumption of water and energy resources, and even regulates the release of harmful emissions.

 A company must commit to the bluesign system in order to gain certification.
 A bluesign-certified product must contain at least 90% certified fibres and 30% certified other materials.
 These products will always be labelled, authenticating certification.

 Organic textiles include cotton, hemp, wool, and any other fibres that have been grown according to the strict standards of organic farming (without using synthetic pesticides, toxic fertilisers or GMOs, for example).
 Organic farming limits the impact of agriculture on the environment thanks to natural methods (compost, plant cover, crop rotation) that improve soil quality, use less water, and reduce CO2 emissions into the atmosphere.

 For a garment to be considered “organic”, it must be accredited by an independent certification body which will take into account the entire manufacturing process, from the initial cultivation to the weaving of the fibre to the final garment.